CISSP-Study-Resources

 • 1.10.9 Continuous improvement (e.g., Risk maturity modeling)

-• Risk analysis is performed to provide upper management with the details necessary to decide which risks should be mitigated, which should be transferred, which should be deterred, which should be avoided, and which should be accepted
+• Risk analysis is performed to provide upper management with the details necessary to decide which risks should be mitigated, which should be transferred, which should be deterred, which should be avoided, and which should be accepted; to fully evaluate risks and subsequently take proper precautions, the following must be analyzed:

 • An Enterprise Risk Management (ERM) program can be evaluated using an RMM